How Long Do Dental Fillings Last?

 How Long Can You Expect Your Fillings to Last?

 So, how long do fillings last?
 The longevity of a dental filling can depend largely on the type of filling material used and your oral hygiene practices.
-On average fillings last 20 years when made of gold, 15 years for ceramic and porcelain, 10-15 years for amalgam, 7 years for composite, and less than 5 years for glass ionomer.
+Consistent oral hygiene, including regular brushing with fluoride toothpaste and flossing, can extend the life of a filling.

 Types of Dental Fillings and Their Durability